-I Filters
+I FILTERING

-A filter is an operation that removes only a part of a measured signal.
-Everyday examples include sunglasses (which filter UV and/or IR wavelengths) or the EQ on a stereo receiver or your iTunes player, where one can change the relative importance of bass, mids or trebles.
+A filter is an operation that removes part of an input signal to bring out other components.
+Everyday examples include sunglasses (which filter UV and/or IR wavelengths) or the EQ on a stereo receiver (which adjusts the relative importance of bass, mids or trebles).
 Earth Science examples include:

-- Seismology filter out surface waves (long periods) to leave only P and S waves. - Climate filter short-term variability (weather) to focus on climate.
+Seismology filter out surface waves (long periods) to leave only P and S waves.

+Climate filter short-term variability (weather) to focus on climate.
 Filter variability outside the 2-7 year periodicity band to highlight ENSO variability.